Start Your Job Search While Still in College

 When you write your resume, don’t look at it as one-size-fits-all and don’t think of it as a one-time effort.
 Think of it as a work in progress.
 Make sure your resume is geared toward the specific company and type of job you’re applying for.
 And keep adding to it as you learn more, gain more experience, and become more focused on your goals.

 Research online job search boards to find announcements for the kinds of jobs you’re targeting.
 Then make it a point to have the right keywords (from those descriptions) in your resume and the right formatting so it makes it past Applicant Tracking Systems.
-This means not getting too cute with lots of shading, tables and charts, and other graphics that trip these resume scanners.
+This means not getting too cute with lots of shading, tables and charts, and other graphics that can trip these resume scanners.

 Make your resume a reflection of you; not just your work history.
 You may have had leadership roles in school, volunteered for community support groups, or been the president of a student professional organization.